AezanPathan/Google-Shopping-Scraper-Api/README.md

 A minimal C# learning project that scrapes Google Shopping results and returns product data as JSON.
 This project helped me explore web scraping, API creation, and C# REST APIs in a simple, practical way.

-⚠️ Captchas are not handled; heavy usage may trigger them.
+⚠️ Captchas are not handled;

 ---